aymun/academic-kickstart/content/publication/SemEval2020/index.md

 ---
-title: "Combining a Rule-based Classifier with Ensemble of Feature Sets and Machine Learning Techniques for Sentiment Analysis on Microblog"
+title: "CSECU_KDE_MA at SemEval-2020 Task 8: A Neural Attention Model for Memotion Analysis"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Abu Nowshed Chy
 - Umme Aymun Siddiqua
-- Abu Nowshed Chy
 - Masaki Aono

 # Author notes (optional)